 On the other side of the spectrum, CSMs managing smaller revenue (ACV) targets can usually handle more customers.
 In many cases, when you look at the books of business of mid-market CSMs managing 40 customers vs. strategic CSMs managing 10 customers, their overall ACV managed aligns remarkably well at that $2M ACV range.
-Of course, this number really depends on the your business.
+Of course, this number really depends on your business.
 Knowing your target ACV per CSM will be important as you grow your SaaS business.
 You will want to model against that number and make sure your CEO and CFO should know that number.
-It will be your trigger to hire a new CSMs to meet the new customer demand and scale accordingly.
+It will be your trigger to hire new CSMs to meet the new customer demand and scale accordingly.

 Now, as mentioned above, the $2M ACV is a general rule but there are other factors that should be considered, including product complexity and shear CSM capacity.

 Product complexity is another factor to consider when scaling your customer success team.
 As a rule of thumb, the more complex (think an Enterprise B2B platform), the lower volume of accounts per CSM.
 Complexity of your product will mean they’ll spend more effort ensuring the product is deployed, configured, and adopted across your customer’s organization.
 On the other hand, if the product is simple and intuitive to implement and use, then a CSM can handle a larger number of customers.